ajinich/mtb_tn_db/README.md

 - **notebooks/**: Jupyter notebooks for analysis and visualization.
 - **figures/**: Output figures from various analyses.
 - **dash_app/**: Code and resources for the Dash app interface.

-## Credits

-Initial data processing was performed by M. deJesus using TRANSIT.
-Additional data integration and analysis were conducted by our team, including contributions from Clare (CC panel data) and others.

 ## License